 They may seem silly, but cartoons are not just for fun.
 With vocabulary, grammar, and pronunciation, there is a lot you can learn from a cartoon.
-And if you are looking to entertain your little one, while still hoping to teach him/her some French, cartoons in French are a perfect way to spend a bit of time.
+And if you are looking to entertain your child and teach him/her some French, immersion into cartoons in French are a perfect way to spend some quality time together.

 As a parent in Paris, I’ve watched my share of French cartoons.
-And it goes without saying that some cartoons are less entertaining (aka boring and perfectly dreadful) than others.
-And a lot does depend on the age of your child.
+And it goes without saying that some cartoons are less entertaining (aka boring) than others.
+And a lot does depend on the age of your child, their fluency, and how comfortable they are in learning a foreign language.

 For this reason, I’ve put together a selection of French cartoons leaning at the younger end of the range, with a handful of cartoons for older and more fluent children as well.
 So with that, let’s get to it.
 Allons-y!